icopy-site/awesome-cn/docs/awesome/awesome-love2d.md

 * [love-build](https://github.com/ellraiser/love-build) - Downloadable application (made in LÖVE!) that can build games for Windows, macOS, and Linux regardless of your own OS.
 * [love-deploy](https://github.com/tducasse/love-deploy) - Build and deploy games on itch.io (supports windows and web exports).
 * [love-fuser](https://github.com/MikuAuahDark/love-fuser) - Packages LÖVE Games using GitHub Actions.
 Supports Windows, Linux, and Android.
+* [Love-Snap-Template](https://github.com/popey/love-snap-template) - A template for packaging LÖVE games for distribution in the Snappy Store.
+* [AppImageKit](https://github.com/AppImage/AppImageKit) - Using AppImageKit you can package LÖVE games as AppImages that run on common Linux-based operating systems, such as RHEL, CentOS, Ubuntu, Fedora, Debian and derivatives; one game = one file.

 ## Related